timothymarois/template-laravel-app/README.md

 # Laravel Vue Inertia Template

-This is a starter kit for any project.
-It can also be used as a quick playground to get you from 0 to 100 within 5 minutes of setup.
-The goal of this project is to give you the perfect starting place so that you don't have to re-invent the wheel for each project or re-implement dozens of foundational systems.
-It handles all the common use cases so **you can focus only on your application requirements.**
+This starter kit is designed for any project, providing a quick playground that gets you up and running within 5 minutes of setup.
+The goal is to offer an ideal starting point, eliminating the need to reinvent the wheel or re-implement foundational systems for each project.
+It addresses all common use cases, **allowing you to focus solely on your application requirements**.

 > Inertia empowers you to build a modern, JavaScript-based single-page application without the tiresome complexity.